 Funding & Resources

-Funding for this restoration project is provided through 2006 and 2012 GO Bond funds, Hotel Occupancy Tax Project Funds and a grant received by the National Trust.
+Funding for this restoration project is provided through 2006 and 2012 GO Bond funds and Hotel Occupancy Tax Project Funds from the Heritage Tourism Division of the City of Austin Economic Development Department and a grant received by the National Trust for Historic Preservation.

 The funding for this project is made possible in part through Hotel Occupancy Tax (HOT) funding to support projects and initiatives that meet allowable uses as defined under Chapter 351 of the Texas Tax Code.
 HOT revenue is an essential tool for the promotion of tourism and supports the growth of the tourism, convention and hotel industry.
 PARD is an important partner in this effort as public parks, museums and cultural centers are among the top tourist attractions in the City.

-Due to COVID-19 restrictions, community engagement must be performed over web-based platforms until further notice.
-Information on the new design and restoration elements will be presented to the community and stakeholders after receiving Historic Landmark Commission and Texas Historical Commission approvals.
+Information on the new design and restoration elements will be presented to the community after receiving Historic Landmark Commission and Texas Historical Commission approvals.

 Christina Bies, Project Coordinator, Parks and Recreation Department, 512-974-9490, email